Mark Zuckerberg's big moment before Congress is here

 "The reality of this is when you're building something like Facebook, there are going to be things you mess up.
 I don't think anyone is going to be perfect, but I think everyone should learn from mistakes and continuing to be better,” he said.

-Zuckerberg's testimony will be his first time before the United States government and a long-time coming after 18 months of scandals, ranging from election meddling to user privacy.
-He's spent months wriggling his way out of invitations from Congress, instead sending the company's general counsel and suggesting he wants the best qualified person to testify.
+Zuckerberg's testimony is his first time before the United States government and a long-time coming after 18 months of scandals, ranging from election meddling to user privacy.
+He's spent months wriggling his way out of invitations from Congress, instead sending the company's general counsel.

-This week, the world will be watching as Zuckerberg finally faces the reality he tried so hard to avoid.
-He is the best person to speak for Facebook.